kestra-io/docs/content/blogs/2023-11-3-Kestra-the-terrafrom-of-orchestration-and-automation.md

 image: /blogs/
 ---

-In the last few months, we often saw the comparison of Kestra with Terraform for how we allow our users to manage their workflows.
+In recent months, we've frequently compared Kestra and Terraform for how they empower users in managing workflows.

 Terraform has had a transformative impact on DevOps, setting the standard for Infrastructure as Code (IaC).
 Kestra is stepping up to bring a similar level of rigor and standardization to the field of orchestration and automation.

-This blog post will delve into how Kestra offers to Software Engineers and data engineers a similar set of capabilities that Terraform provides for DevOps.
+This blog post will delve into how Kestra offers to Software Engineers and Data Engineers a similar set of capabilities that Terraform provides for DevOps.

 ## Declarative Language